 • Many studies show that anything that raises blood sugar levels in humans is associated with increased cancer risk: overweight, diabetes, excess belly fat, lack of exercise, and lack of vitamin D. Excess sugar intake is associated with at least 26 different cancers in humans.
 The evidence is strongest for cancers of the breast, pancreas and colon.
 With each passing month, new studies show an association between sugar added to foods and drinks and increased risk for certain cancers.

-My Recommendations Of the four basic sugars that you absorb from your food, fructose looks like the one most likely to cause the inflammation associated with increased cancer risk.
+Of the four basic sugars that you absorb from your food, fructose looks like the one most likely to cause the inflammation associated with increased cancer risk.
 I believe that sugars added to foods and drinks are far more likely to be associated with increased cancer risk than those same sugars consumed in their natural form in fruits and vegetables.
 I believe that you should eat plenty of whole fruits (but not fruit juices), and a wide variety of vegetables.
 I strongly recommend that you limit sugar-added foods, particularly sugar-added beverages.
 See also my recent report on A Cure for Cancer is Coming